 Lastly, you of course visit the famous reactor itself (although you do not go inside the sarcophagus, obviously).
 Surprisingly, the radiation levels near the reactor are actually much less than elsewhere in the exclusion zone.

-You won’t wear any special equipment for your visit — there are no masks or special suits involved.
+You won’t wear any special equipment while visiting Chernobyl — there are no masks or special suits involved.
 You do need to wear long sleeves and pants within the inner exclusion zone.

 The most important thing is not to take any souvenirs home from Chernobyl.
 There is random stuff everywhere in Priypat — books, newspapers, toys, etc. It might be tempting to snag one of these as a keepsake, and some people have been known to do this, but it is really quite dangerous as some objects still contain high levels of radiation.

 You can also rent a Geiger counter if you are worried.
 For the vast majority of my tour, radiation levels were actually less than what they were in central Kiev where the tour departed (this is because marble and granite buildings can give off ambient radiation).